Ukur Yatani Kanacho: Political life

 Yatani created strategic partnerships with the national government and major investors to bring two new roads to the county, as well as the largest wind power plant in Africa.
 In addition, he spearheaded a UNDP funded unique cross border program bringing jobs and billions of shillings of investment to the region.
 He also gained major external funding from the African Development Bank to create a livestock quarantine zone, modern abattoir and to develop international export markets for Marsabit's livestock products.

-On 16 February 2018, Yatani was sworn in by the President of the Republic of Kenya, Uhuru Kenyatta for Cabinet Secretary of the Ministry of Labour and Social Protection.
+On 16 February 2018, Yatani was sworn in by the President of the Republic of Kenya, Uhuru Kenyatta, as Cabinet Secretary of the Ministry of Labour and Social Protection.

 On 24 July 2019 President Uhuru Kenyatta appointed Yatani as the Cabinet Secretary for Treasury on Acting capacity following the sacking of Henry Rotich.
 He was confirmed as the Cabinet Secretary on 24 January 2020.